Chart Color Schemes

 Infrastructure

-Trott Park has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally
+Trott Park has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects likely impacting the area.
-Key projects include Sheidow Park Primary School Modernisation, Happy Valley Drive Intersections Planning Study, Valley Central Shopping Centre Redevelopment, and Southern Expressway Duplication.
-The following list details those most relevant:.
+AreaSearch has identified seven projects that could impact this region.
+Notable projects include Sheidow Park Primary School Modernisation, Happy Valley Drive Intersections Planning Study, Valley Central Shopping Centre Redevelopment, and Southern Expressway Duplication.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.